Urgent or Emergency Care?

 You can remove splinters, larger slivers, and thorns with a needle and tweezers.
-Check the tweezers beforehand to be certain the ends (pickups) meet exactly.
-(If they do not, bend them.)
+Check the tweezers beforehand to be certain the ends meet exactly.
+If they do not, bend them.
 Sterilize the tools with rubbing alcohol or a flame.

-Clean the skin surrounding the sliver briefly with rubbing alcohol before trying to remove it.
+Clean the skin around the sliver briefly with rubbing alcohol before trying to remove it.
 Be careful not to push the splinter in deeper.
-If you don't have rubbing alcohol, use soap and water, but don't soak the area if FB is wood (Reason: can cause swelling of the splinter).
+If you don't have rubbing alcohol, use soap and water, but don't soak the area if splinter is wood.
+Reason: can cause swelling of the splinter.

 Remove the splinter: